-Walk-ins welcome and we have a supplement store on site
+Walk-ins welcome and we have a well stocked Health- and Wellness store

 Uses For Light Therapy: